readthedocs/blog/migrate-configuration-v2.rst

   you can use the config key
   `formats <https://docs.readthedocs.io/en/stable/config-file/v2.html#formats>`_.
 * Node.js is not available by default.
-  You can make it available by usign `build.tools.nodejs <https://docs.readthedocs.io/en/stable/config-file/v2.html#build-tools-nodejs>`_ config key.
+  You can make it available by using `build.tools.nodejs <https://docs.readthedocs.io/en/stable/config-file/v2.html#build-tools-nodejs>`_ config key.